 In this day and age, almost every traveler brings some electronics, whether a tablet or laptop.
 The laptop sleeve of the Cotopaxi was a bit lackluster.
 The zipper is difficult to use when the bag is packed full, and it lacks internal padding.
 If you frequently travel with and use your laptop on the go, we really liked the Thule Subterra 2 Convertible with its removable laptop attaché case.

-If you love staying organized on the go, a great fanny pack like the REI Trail 2 or the seriously structured Peak Design Everyday 6L crossbody bag pair exceptionally well with a travel backpack like this one.
+If you love staying organized on the go, a great crossbody bag like the REI Trail 2 or the seriously structured Peak Design Everyday 6L sling bag pair exceptionally well with a travel backpack like this one.

 Another downside to the Cotopaxi Allpa is also a result of its best features.
 The internal mesh pockets are great for organizing gear, but they inhibit “shove-it-all-in” style packing.
 We found the Cotopaxi Allpa to be a pleasant backpack to travel with and live out of, and we recommend it for travelers seeking organization on the go.
 An alternative consideration that is quite sleek and packed with features is the Peak Design Travel 45.
 It has an internal mesh pocket that can be accessed from both sides of the backpack and a large open compartment that will fit all your bulky gear and then some.

 Though it performs well overall, this pack has relatively small dimensions.
 It can hold folders, notebooks, and files, but it's not quite large enough to be a true overnight bag.
-It does have a water bottle pocket, but it's pretty small and meant for a specific, skinny style of bottle.
-If a larger personal item backpack is what you need, we solidly recommend The North Face Recon, with great organizational features for your laptop and daily essentials, a stretch pocket for an extra layer on your flight, and two durable water bottle pockets.
+Likewise, it does have a water bottle pocket, but it's pretty small and meant for a specific, skinny style of bottle.
+So, if pockets and pure storage capacity are what you need, you may want to check out the Yorepek Travel Extra Large or the The North Face Recon.
+The Yorepek has the best price tag, but if we had to pick between the two, we prefer the durability and convenient design and size of the Recon — especially for stuffing under a plane seat.

 Those two things aside, we love this pack for traveling with a lot of tech and think it's the best option for most people.
 If you're ready to invest in a backpack with a bunch of useful organizational features, we also love the Incase Icon.
 On the other hand, if you're looking to save some cash and are interested in a laptop backpack that's versatile enough to transition from town to trail, The North Face Borealis is a fantastic, high-value option.